 I recently gave a presentation on creating great sustainability stories in tourism, and presented 5 pieces of advice:

 Firstly, make sure your stories are true.
 Don’t make sloppy claims that you can’t quantify and prove.
 Guests nowadays are very savvy.
-Environmental certifications offer a great guide to the things you should focusing on and the different areas to examine, if you need a place to start.
+Environmental certifications offer a great guide to the things you should focus on and the different areas to examine if you need a place to start.

 Secondly, don’t view sustainability as an add-on feature.
 It needs to be part of your core offering and culture; a smarter, healthier, better way of doing things.